 Loving God with Our Hearts

-Let’s consider the heart in relation to our desires and emotions.
+Let’s consider the heart concerning our desires and emotions.
 Emotionally, did you become angry, distant, sad, depressed, or anxiety-riddled over the pandemic?
 Were you filled with guilt (over a decision you made) or shame (feeling like you weren’t enough)?
 When the inevitable strong feelings arose, did they drive your life?
 Or did you see them as pathways to Christ?

 Loving God with Our Souls